enginerunning/collaborate/README.md

-# collaborative design
+# collaborative designer
-Learning the Developer end enough to collaborate as a Sr Graphic Designer
+Learning the Developer end enough to properlly collaborate as a Sr Graphic Designer